 Vincent van Gogh is commonly known to have suffered from mental illness.
 He is mad, crazy, and insane in the popular imagination.
 He cut off a portion of his left ear, what could be more disturbed?

-Vincent van Gogh was more complex than the “crazy artist” he is sometimes scathingly dismissed as.
-Vincent van Gogh was a tormented spirit who suffered from epileptic seizures.
+He was more complex than the “crazy artist” he is sometimes scathingly dismissed as.
+Van Gogh was a tormented spirit who suffered from epileptic seizures.
 He moved to the south of France for his health and lived for some time in Arles in 1888.
 Nearby Arles is Les Saintes-Maries-de-la-Mer.
 It is 38 km south of Arles and lies on the Mediterranean Sea alongside more famous cities such as Saint-Tropez, Cannes, and Nice.

 Vincent van Gogh frequently painted en plein air, or outdoors, and Seascape near Les Saintes-Maries-de-la-Mer is such an example.
 It is verified that the artist painted this scene on the beach because sand has been found in the dried paint layers.
 Painting en plein air was very popular with non-studio painters, and it has therapeutic elements too with its associated sunshine, fresh air, and open spaces.
 Perhaps Van Gogh painted Seascape near Les Saintes-Maries-de-la-Mer as part of a casual art therapy routine.
 He was noted as using his paintings to express his emotions and mental states.

-Whatever his final intentions may have been, one thing is apparent: he was definitely proud of this work.
+Whatever his final intentions might have been, one thing is apparent: he was definitely proud of this work.
 In the bottom left corner, he boldly signed the work in warm red paint against the cool green sea.
 It is simply “Vincent,” and it almost has an iconic simplicity like a modern pop singer known by one single stage name.